 C. Forbes Sargent III is chair of the firm's Corporate Department and co-chair of the firm's Employment Law and Social Media and Digital Technology Practice Groups.
-His practice includes general representation of emerging and established businesses in all areas, including business formation, bank and venture capital financing, mergers and acquisitions, and sales and distribution contracts.
+His practice includes general representation of emerging and established businesses in all areas, including business formation, bank and venture capital financing, mergers and acquisitions, joint ventures, and sales and distribution contracts.
 He represents clients in shareholder issues, including buy-sell agreements and shareholder disputes, with an emphasis on closely held businesses.

 With a clientele that includes a number of technology companies, Forbes practices extensively in the intellectual property area, including copyrights, trademarks, Internet law, advertising law, and technology issues including software licensing.
 He also represents a number of product developers and manufacturers, including those in the food product industry.